 A survey of the prose, poetry and drama of African-American literature including works from the 19th and 20th centuries.

-ENG 3040: Literature of the Fantastic (3)
+ENG 3040: Literature of the Fantastic (3) Prerequisite: ENG 1020 or 1030

 A selection of fantastic literature within the western tradition from the pre-Christian to the modern era.